Angel: "You prefer to go incognito?"

-Herbert Brubaker III, President of H&B Boozeterias, becomes the depository of all Davis' abolished black impersonator-impersonator-isms.
-Sammy's getting old here--you can see ennui in his eyes--and while he's still got tons of class, grace and supreme showmanship, there's a glimmer of getting ready to face something, like Johnny Cash in the "Hurt" video.
+And so Herbert Brubaker III, President of H&B "Boozeterias,"becomes the depository of all Davis' abolished black impersonator-impersonator-isms.
+Sammy's getting old here--you can see ennui in his eyes; he's still got tons of class, grace and supreme showmanship but there's a glimmer of getting ready to face something, like Johnny Cash in the "Hurt" video.
 It's time to take some personal inventory, and exorcise some of his personal and political/racial demons.
 And if you can do it around three lovely ladies, on prime time, so much the better.
 Boozeterias!

-The white mainstream acceptance thing carries lots of baggage: The late 1960s through 1970s was a gala time for the sophisticated (i.e. white-friendly albeit unafraid to examine racial stereotypes) black comic, ala Bill Cosby and Flip Wilson, and there were only-black "blue" comics like Rudy Ray Moore whose records were aimed largely at black audiences to be played at parties.
+The white mainstream acceptance thing carries lots of baggage: The late 1960s through 1970s was a gala time for the sophisticated (i.e. white-friendly albeit unafraid to examine racial stereotypes) black comic, ala Godfrey Cambridge, and Flip Wilson, and there were only-black "blue" comics like Rudy Ray Moore whose records were aimed largely at black audiences to be played at parties.
 And there was a consistent pressure within the intellectual black community to not let your "blackness" slip away by adopting too many bourgeois affectations while at the same time not becoming too ghetto so the white man stereotypes you again.
-And so Davis makes a point that the gorgeous woman waiting for him at home (dancer Altovise Gore) is "cocoa-brown" (as opposed to his previous wife, the controversially blonde May Britt, or the black wife forced on him by the studio--practically at gunpoint-- in the late 50s, Loray White) and he's sporting his jewelry, but he's clearly in the groove of the uber-sophisticated cat, forever erasing chunks of heritage on behalf of advancement, pulling common perception of African American culture behind him while maintaining a lightness and ease that can seem, at his advancing age, heavier than uranium.
+And so Davis makes a point that the gorgeous woman waiting for him at home (dancer Altovise Gore) is "cocoa-brown" (as opposed to his previous wife, the controversially blonde May Britt, or the black wife forced on him by the studio--practically at gunpoint-- in the late 50s, Loray White) and he's sporting his jewelry, but as his Davis self he's clearly in the groove of the uber-sophisticated cat, forever erasing chunks of heritage on behalf of advancement, pulling common perception of African-American culture behind him like a canoe while maintaining a lightness and ease that can seem, at his advancing age, heavier than uranium.